ilGhera/wp-restaurant-booking/readme.txt

 Tested up to: 5.3
 License: GPLv2

-**WP Restaurant Booking - Premium** is a feature-rich and easy to use reservation system for bars and restaurants.
+**WP Restaurant Booking** is a feature-rich and easy to use reservation system for bars and restaurants.

 == Description ==

-**WP Restaurant Booking - Premium** is a feature-rich and easy to use reservation system for bars and restaurants.
+**WP Restaurant Booking** is a feature-rich and easy to use reservation system for bars and restaurants.

 **AVAILABLE FUNCTIONALITIES**